Ceasar/Encyclopedia/src/adler_1966.rst

     only kind lesser readers can do.

     Reading for information is the only kind of reading require by most schools.

-.. _science:

-Science
-    Science treat of matters that can happen at any time or place.

-    Scientists seek laws or generalizations.

-    Scientists seek to find out how things happen for the most part or in ever case.

-    The rules of extrinsic reading are more complicated in the case of scientific books.
-You may actually have have to witness an experiment unless you can use your imagination to construct something as you have never observed.

 .. _art:
 .. _arts: